teromakotero/100-days-of-code/log.md

 ### Day 36: February 2, 2018

 **Today's Progress**: Playing with vim, uflash, micro:bit and Python.
-Changing Arduino code to Python from Arduino Geniuino Starter KIT.
+Changing Arduino code to Python from Arduino Genuino Starter KIT.
 SPACESHIP INTERFACE.

 **Thoughts**: The code is so much simpler with Python.